Erin’s Recipe Rundown

 Instructions

-- In the bowl of a stand mixer (or using a hand mixer) cream the butter and brown and granulated sugar for 5 to 8 minutes.
-Add the vanilla and eggs and mix until incorporated.
-Scrape down the side and bottom of the bowl and mix again.
+- In the bowl of a stand mixer, or using a hand mixer, beat together the butter, granulated sugar and brown sugar until creamy and smooth.
+Add the vanilla and eggs and mix until combined.
+Scrape down the sides and bottom of the bowl and mix again.

 - Spoon half of the batter into the prepared pan.
-Sprinkle 1/3 of the cinnamon sugar nut sand over the batter.
-Spoon the remaining batter over the sand layer and sprinkle the remaining cinnamon sugar nut sand on the top (you may not use it all).
+Sprinkle ⅓ of the cinnamon sugar topping over the batter.
+Spoon the remaining batter into the pan and sprinkle the top with the remaining cinnamon sugar topping.

-- Bake for 35 to 40 minutes until a wooden toothpick inserted into the center of the cake comes out clean.
+- Bake for 35 to 40 minutes until a toothpick inserted into the center of the cake comes out clean.
 Let cool for 20-30 minutes before slicing.
-Enjoy!

 Hi Erin, thanks for sharing this recipe!
 I’m excited to try it!
 Does it double well into a 9×13” to feed a crowd?
 Thanks for all of your hard work!